Spirit Of The Yukon

 El Dorado Downtown or similar

 Fairbanks via Top of the World Highway

 Take the Top of the World Highway back to Alaska.
 Have your camera ready for photo opportunities at Dawson Overlook and Top of the World Highway, where the motorcoach will re-enter the United States.
 For most of the ride, your coach will travel along the peaks and crests of mountains and hills, allowing you to look down at the valleys below and take in spectacular views of the Alaska Range.
 Visit one of the last surviving gold rush towns in Alaska, and enjoy a meal at an authentic Alaska Roadhouse before your evening arrival in Fairbanks.
-Spend the evening in the “Golden Heart City,” of Fairbanks.
-Alaska’s second-largest city found on the banks of the Chena River.
+Spend the evening in the “Golden Heart City” of Fairbanks.
+Alaska’s second-largest city is found on the banks of the Chena River.

 Springhill Suites Fairbanks or similar

 Depart for Home

 Note: Most flights from Fairbanks are non-direct with at least one or two connections.
 Departure flights from Fairbanks to most cities are overnight and arrive the following day; some flights depart after midnight.